Minnesota Distance Elite: 2002

 Dennis Barker took over coaching the men's team while continuing to coach the women's team, becoming the sole coach of Team USA Minnesota until his retirement following the 2016 U.S. Olympic Track & Field Trials.

 Carrie Tollefson, Katie McGregor and Kristen Nicolini qualified for the USATF Indoor Track & Field Championships in the 3,000 meters, with Tollefson finishing 3rd in 9:01.49, McGregor finishing 6th in 9:18.15 and Nicolini finishing 7th in 9:23.19.

 Carrie Tollefson and Katie McGregor qualified for the USATF Outdoor Track & Field Championships.
 Tollefson finished 3rd in the 5,000 meters in 15:21.37, McGregor finished 3rd in the 10,000 meters in 32:17.49.

 In February 2002, Carrie Tollefson set a fieldhouse record at the Minnesota Open track meet, running a mile in 4:37.44.
-Kristen Nicolini won the 3000 m race at the Penn State Invitational with a time of 9:25, and Turena Johnson won the 3000 meter race at North Carolina State indoor meet in Chapel Hill, North Carolina with a time of 9:30.
+Kristen Nicolini won the 3000 m race at the Penn State Invitational with a time of 9:25, and Turena Johnson won the 3000 meter race at the North Carolina State indoor meet in Chapel Hill, North Carolina with a time of 9:30.

 Male runners from Team USA Minnesota also competed in the 12 km USATF cross country championships in Vancouver, Washington finishing in 4th place.
 Carrie Tollefson also finished 2nd in the USATF 4k championship race.

 Kelly Mortensen ran in the Los Angeles Marathon, his first marathon since he finished 12th at the 2000 US Olympic marathon trials.
 He finished in 11th place with a time of 2:27:50, having faded in the second half of the race since he covered the first 13.1 mi in 1:10:53.
 Turena Johnson Lane finished in 15th place at the Gate River Run 15 km championship with a time of 52:59.
 Chris Lundstrom and Jason Lehmkuhle also competed in the 15 km championship race, finishing in 17th and 26th place among the men.
 Carrie Tollefson ran the world cross country championships in Dublin, Ireland in March 2002.
 She finished in 11th place in the 4.2 km race.
 Katie McGregor ran the Shamrock Shuffle in Chicago, Illinois with a time of 26:49 in the 8 km race, finishing third overall.